Breplesch95/breplesch95.github.io/README.md

 I'm here to broaden my horizons, improve my computer skills, and learn how to properly code.
 I can't wait to get started learning with you guys!

-Growth Mindset is the belief that a person can develop and improve themselves with hard work and perserverance.
-It is also
+**Growth Mindset** is the belief that a person can develop and improve themselves with hard work and perserverance.

 I'll keep *myself* in a **growth mindset** by admitting when I need help, putting in genuine effort, and rolling with the punches.